FruitfulApproach/BS2Daisy/README.md

 ## Current Development ToDo's:
-✅1.
-Remove bolding on Qt Designer

-✅2.
-Fix issue with icons & migrating to PyQt6

-✅3.
-Fix issue with image subfolder defaulting to Django destination subfolder/static/subfolder; should be static/subfolder
+0. Integrate MergeCode class into export process.

+1. Work on MergeCode algorithm.
+    A comprehensive-enough structural merge combining two sources.
+    * Python
+    * Javascript
+    * HTML
+    * requirements.txt - check using stackoverflow methods (fastest) for library install, install with correct version if not

+2. Create some default boiler plates using ChatGPT free.

+3. Work on AJAX / crispy form support & Bootstrap Studio special tag annotations.

+4. Test BS2Daisy by building out a couple of parts of mathapp.

-4. Make auto-translations of page links such as /features.html to {% url 'features' %}, so that BSS site templates work right away.
+5. Make auto-translations of page links such as /features.html to {% url 'features' %}, so that BSS site templates work right away.

-5. Fix column stretch settings from within Qt Designer and init code of export mapper widget.
+6. Fix column stretch settings from within Qt Designer and init code of export mapper widget.
 Right now column widths are fixed and non-adjustable.

+7. Start work on ChatGPT support and purchase $20/month API access.

 Exports a [Bootstrap Studio](https://bootstrapstudio.io/) design into a [Django](https://www.djangoproject.com/) project for an exhilerating low-code web design experience.
 Allows you to write as much custom/critical code as you would like.